suttacentral/bilara-data/README.md

 Note that `{}` is used as placeholder for text in the /html files.

 Bilara texts are kept in files where one file is approximately one text.
-However the files are just for convenience, and may be changed for convenience by an application.
+However the files are just for convenience, and may be changed by an application.
 For example, a very long text might be split into multiple HTML files for display on the web.
-However, the segment IDs should remain immutable so far as possible.
+However, the segment IDs should remain immutable.

 ## Publication